alhuelamo/alhuelamo.github.io/content/posts/003-pytest-parametrize-indirect.md

 pytest would still spawn 2 tests cases—one for each parameter—but this time, the test would receive the result of the fixture, and `parametrize` would send the argument to the fixture instead of the test.

-Hence we can conclude the `indirect` controls whether `parametrize` *sends* the arguments to either the test of a fixture with the same argument's name.
+Hence we can conclude that `indirect` controls whether `parametrize` *sends* the arguments to either the test, or a fixture with the same argument's name.
 If we tried to use `indirect=True`, and there was no fixture `fixt`, we would get an error:

 ```
 _______________ ERROR at setup of test_indirect[a] _______________